-The Company closely monitors the indirect impact of risks relating to external global events on the Company's financial condition due to the impact on global inflation and recessionary pressures, and the increased volatility in the financial markets.
-The Company does not have material exposure to any recent external events (e.g. Israel/Hamas conflict), however we continue to monitor our financial resilience and adapt our risk management in order to manage any adverse impact to the Company from the current geopolitical and macroeconomic uncertainty.
+The Company closely monitors the indirect impact of risks relating to any external global events on the Company's financial condition The Company does not have material exposure to any recent external events (e.g. California Wildfires, Ukraine War, Middle East conflict), however we continue to monitor our financial resilience and adapt our risk management in order to manage any adverse impact to the Company from the current geopolitical and macroeconomic uncertainty.
+The Company and ultimate parent have considerable financial resources, undertake regular stress, scenario and reverse stress testing, and as such are well placed to manage market events.

-Headline Consumer Prices Index ("CPI") inflation in recent periods has been significantly higher than the long-run average between 2011-19, which has increased the level of uncertainty in our reserve estimates.
-In response to this increased uncertainty, the Company has built a bespoke inflation reserve model to estimate the potential impact of elevated inflation on the reserves.
+Headline Consumer Prices Index ("CPI") inflation in recent periods has been higher than the long-run average prior to 2019, which has increased the level of uncertainty in our reserve estimates.
+However, we note inflation has recently returned closer to normal levels.
+The drivers of insurance claims costs vary by class and include other factors such as social inflation, wage inflation, medical/legal costs (all of which can be correlated with headline CPI to a greater or lesser degree).
+In response, we built a bespoke inflation reserve model to estimate the potential impact of elevated inflation on the reserves.
 The model applies inflation forecasts for key claims drivers to future calendar year reserve payments by year and major portfolio.
-The results of this model have been used to set explicit provisions in the Company's year end 2023 Actuarial Central Estimate ("ACE") reserves.
+The results of this model have been used to set explicit provisions in the Company's year-end 2024 Actuarial Central Estimate ("ACE") reserves.